vmstio/vmstio/docs.vmst.io/content/infrastructure.md

 The number of threads is then `concurrency * 3`.

 Additionally, in the default configuration where Nginx and Mastodon Puma would run on the same node, there are static files (CSS and image) that make up the user interface that are served directly by Nginx.
-Because we separate Nginx into it's own tier on different machines, there is a setting to tell the Mastodon web server to serve these files instead.
+Because we separate Nginx into its own tier on different machines, there is a setting to tell the Mastodon web server to serve these files instead.

 ```text
 RAILS_SERVE_STATIC_FILES=true
 ```

-According to [the Mastodon documentation](https://docs.joinmastodon.org/admin/config/#rails_serve_static_files) this does increase load on the Mastodon server but in our experiance it's not been a measurable difference.
+According to [the Mastodon documentation](https://docs.joinmastodon.org/admin/config/#rails_serve_static_files) this does increase load on the Mastodon server, but in our experiance it's not been a measurable difference.

 #### Streaming

 The Streaming API is a separate [node.js](https://nodejs.org/en/) application which provides a background WebSockets connection between your browser session and the Mastodon server to provide real-time "streaming" updates as new posts are loaded to your timeline, to send notifications, etc.

-We currently use the node.js versions that are dictated on the documentation for installing Mastodon from source on [docs.joinmastodon.org](https://docs.joinmastodon.org/admin/install/), which at this time is node.js 16.x LTS but due to it's pending end of life will be upgraded to node.js 18.x LTS as soon as it's confirmed to be supported.
+We currently use the node.js versions that are dictated on the documentation for installing Mastodon from source on [docs.joinmastodon.org](https://docs.joinmastodon.org/admin/install/), which at this time is node.js 16.x LTS, but due to its pending end of life, will be upgraded to node.js 18.x LTS as soon as it's confirmed to be supported.

-As explained more in-depth in another section, the connection to the Digital Ocean managed Redis database must be done via TLS.
-For the Streaming API, there are additional configuration options that must be set to allow node.js to connect when it expected a non-encrypted connection by default.
+As explained more in-depth in another section, the connection to the Digital Ocean-managed Redis database must be done via TLS.
+For the Streaming API, there are additional configuration options that must be set to allow node.js to connect when it expects a non-encrypted connection by default.

 Example of `.env.production` configuration settings relevant to Streaming: